max123kl/J4.docs/README.md

 # J4.docs
 Joomla 4.x Documentations preliminary tasks

-Notifications will be collected to updat the docs pages.
+Notifications will be collected to update the docs pages.